omron-sinicx/FairTalk/README.md

 ````
 This batch file will call ./script/combine.py to combine ASD result and OpenFace result.

-## 5. Convert the result .csv into 25fps (or 30fps)
+## 5. Convert the result .csv into 25fps ~ 30fps
 It is necessary to make sure that the above outputs from different videos have the same fps for the subsequent processing.
-25fps or 30fps is desirable.
+25fps ~ 30fps is desirable.
 The script for conversion is under preparation.

 ## 6. Preprocessing